Learn how to set up Jira Software Cloud and integrate it with other products and applications.

 Learn how to get started, enable features, and manage and administer team-managed projects.

-Advanced Roadmaps is designed to help you create high-level plans for your organization, and comes with tools specifically designed for long-term planning that don’t exist elsewhere in the Jira ecosystem.
+your plan comes with tools specifically designed for long-term planning that don’t exist elsewhere in the Jira ecosystem.

 Parent issue and child issue are relative terms used to refer to higher-level issues that contain smaller tasks.
 This concept scales to any hierarchy level:

 an initiative (parent issue) that contains epics (child issue)